October 15, 2019

 Victor Tsan about Clinical Hypnosis on Business Talk Radio

-Clinical hypnotherapy is not at all linked to a particular state of consciousness.
-The reason people confuse Clinical hypnotherapy with a state of consciousness is that we often associate the techniques of clinical hypnotherapy with a state of half-sleep and half-awake.
+Clinical hypnotherapy is not linked to a particular state of consciousness.
+People often confuse clinical hypnotherapy with a state of consciousness because they associate its techniques with a state of half-sleep and half-awake.

 What is hypnotherapy